Gardening Answers Knowledgebase

 The fern whose fiddleheads are most commonly (and perhaps most safely) consumed is the ostrich fern, Matteuccia struthiopteris.
 According to Sue Olsen's Encyclopedia of Garden Ferns, this plant will grow "in the severe and forbidding climates of Newfoundland and Alaska," but they do not do well in areas with hot summers.
 I imagine you would have little difficulty growing this type of fern in your area.

-This article in Fine Gardening discusses which fern fiddleheads are safe to eat.
+An article in Fine Gardening discusses which fern fiddleheads are safe to eat.

 "Throughout the world, several types of fiddleheads are eaten, though most contain toxic compounds.
 The most commonly eaten and most esteemed fiddlehead is that of the ostrich fern (Matteuccia struthiopteris, USDA Hardiness Zones 2-8), often simply called fiddlehead fern.
 The ostrich fern is the safest fern to eat, even though it, too, can contain toxins.
 The fiddleheads of cinnamon fern (Osmunda cinnamomea), lady fern (Athyrium filix-femina), and bracken fern (Pteridium aquilinum) can also be eaten, but all are at least mildly toxic and can cause nausea, dizziness, and headache, so it's probably best to avoid them.
 The safest way to eat fiddleheads is to stick to ostrich ferns and to eat them in small quantities."